AcheronProject/AcheronDocs/docs/multimcu_article/multimcu_article.md

 - **Link**: [family website](https://www.st.com/en/microcontrollers-microprocessors/stm32f303.html#overview)
 - **Compatible units**: this family has basically three sub-families: *[STM32F303xD/xE](https://www.st.com/resource/en/datasheet/stm32f303re.pdf)*, *[STM32F303x6/x8](https://www.st.com/resource/en/datasheet/stm32f303c6.pdf)* and *[STM32F303xB/xC](https://www.st.com/resource/en/datasheet/stm32f303cb.pdf)* of which only the latter is supported; compatible devices then are STM32F303(X)T where (X) can be either B or C for 128 or 256 kB flash.
 Only the LQFP package is available for this sub-family.
-- **General notes: DO NOT USE** the xD, xE, x6 or x8 devices as they lack USB interfaces.
-Only the xB and xC versions do.
+- **General notes: DO NOT USE** x6 or x8 devices as they lack USB interfaces.
+Also, xD and xE variants are not available in 48-pin packages.
 - **Leave unpopulated**
     - Voltage sense resistor R4 (has no voltage sensing in that pin);
     - BOOT1 pulldown resistor R1 (has no BOOT1);
 - **Populate**
     - Crystal oscillator Y1 and load capacitors C2 and C3;
     - External EEPROM and I2C pullup resistors;
-    - Pullup resistor R2;
+    - USB pullup resistor R5;
     - VCAP capacitor C9 (does not have a VCAP pin);

 !!! warning

-    **DO NOT, ABSOLUTELY DO NOT** use the xD, xE, x6 or x8 sub-families as they lack USB interfaces.
-Only the xB and xC versions do!
+    **DO NOT, ABSOLUTELY DO NOT** use the x6 or x8 sub-families: despite available in LQFP-48 package, they lack USB interfaces.
+Also xD or xE versions are not available in 48-pin packages.

 #### F411